The directed landscape is a black noise: Useful estimates on Airy sheets and argmaxes

 We now come to the main result of this section, which we obtain by applying the mixing results of \cref{s:spatialmixing} with the estimates proved in this section.
-We begin by stating a covariance bound that will be crucial to understanding the mechanisms behind the black noise property.
+This covariance bound is crucial to the proof of \cref{t:1}.